Tips for Internship Interviews

 Even though you can’t always control your schedule, you can manage your sleep.

-I suggest going to bed consistently every day, getting a total of 8 hours, and setting the alarm to wake you up.
+I suggest going to bed consistently every day, getting 8 hours, and setting the alarm to wake you up.
 This helps regulate your circadian rhythm, which helps your body sleep better.

 Sleep is so important that even small changes can make a big difference.
 I suggest you do whatever it takes to get a good night’s sleep before your interview.